taysir-alam/rechat/README.md

-a little chat app :)
+a little chat app I made with React, Redux & Sockets! :)